 All funds raised for projects require the use of a credit card through the credit card gateway Flo2Cash.

 All the pledge details will be held till the project reaches its deadline.
 There are two possibilities when a project reaches its deadline:

-- If the project is successful, the total amount collected will be transferred from the account held by PledgeMe to the account of the project creator, less 5% due to PledgeMe by its service and fees charged by Flo2Cash.
+- If the project is successful, the total amount collected will be transferred from the account held by PledgeMe to the account of the project creator, less the success fee due to PledgeMe by its service and fees charged by Flo2Cash.
 If we encounter any declined payments (eg. insufficient funds on card) we will seek to capture these pledges within 7 days of your project closing.

 - If the project doesn't meet its funding criteria, all the transactions are cancelled and neither PledgeMe or Flo2Cash charges anything.

 Please note that Flo2Cash and PledgeMe are independent, and PledgeMe gives no warranty in respect of payments processed by Flo2Cash and is not responsible for failures of credit cards.

 Fee structure after 1 April 2017